 Founded in 2000, the Raleigh Civic Chamber Orchestra explores repertoire for a smaller orchestral force.
 The Chamber has the same high artistic standards as the Symphony, performs two programs yearly, and uses professional leaders as coaches for the ensemble.

-Dr. Peter Askim
+Our Conductor, Dr. Peter Askim

 Active as a composer, conductor and bassist, Peter Askim is the Artistic Director of the Next Festival of Emerging Artists and the conductor of the Raleigh Civic Symphony and Chamber Orchestra, as well as Director of Orchestral Activities at North Carolina State University.
 He was previously Music Director and Composer-in-Residence of the Idyllwild Arts Academy Orchestra.
 He has also been a member of the Honolulu Symphony Orchestra and served on the faculty of the University of Hawaii-Manoa, where he directed the Contemporary Music Ensemble and taught theory and composition.
 Visit his website